-An election will be made to treat each REMIC Pool as a REMIC under the Code.
-The Exchangeable Certificates (along with the Class M and Class XS-IO Certificates) will represent ownership of the "regular interests" in the Upper-Tier REMIC Pool and, other than the Class B and Class XS-IO Certificates, certain other rights and/or obligations.
-Each of the Class R and Class RS Certificates constitutes the "residual interest" in the Upper-Tier REMIC Pool and the Lower-Tier REMIC Pool, respectively.
+We will elect to treat each REMIC Pool as a REMIC under the Internal Revenue Code of 1986, as amended (the "Code").
+The Guaranteed Certificates will represent ownership of the "regular interests" in the Class A

+Certificate REMIC Pool and certain other rights.
+Each of the Class R, Class RS and RA Certificates constitutes the "residual interest" in the Upper-Tier REMIC Pool, the Lower-Tier REMIC Pool and Class A Certificate REMIC Pool, respectively.
 In general, regular interests in a REMIC are taxed as debt instruments for U.S. federal income tax purposes under the Code.

-If any portion of the Class Coupon received with respect to a Class of Exchangeable Certificates consists of a Senior Additional Portion, such amount will be treated as received from one or more subordinate Non-Offered Certificates from amounts otherwise distributable to such Class in respect of a notional principal contract.
-Each holder of an Exchangeable Certificate that may be entitled to receive such Senior Additional Portion in respect of a notional principal contract must allocate basis between the Upper-Tier REMIC Pool regular interest corresponding to the Certificate and the right to receive payments under the related notional principal contract or contracts based on relative fair market values.
+If any portion of the Class Coupon received with respect to a Class of Guaranteed Certificates consists of a Senior Additional Portion, such amount will be treated as received from one or more Subordinate Certificates from amounts otherwise distributable to such Class in respect of a notional principal contract.
+Each holder of a Guaranteed Certificate that may be entitled to receive such Senior Additional Portion in respect of a notional principal contract must allocate basis between the REMIC regular interest corresponding to the Certificate and the right to receive payments under the related notional principal contract or contracts based on relative fair market values.